SIGHT | ANTONY GORMLEY ON THE ISLAND OF DELOS

 Add to calendar

-NEON is proud to present an unprecedented site-specific exhibition by British artist Antony Gormley, in collaboration with the Ephorate of Antiquities of Cyclades, on the Greek archaeological island of Delos and its Museum.
+NEON, in collaboration with the Ephorate of Antiquities of Cyclades, is proud to present SIGHT, an unprecedented site-specific exhibition by reknowned British sculptor Antony Gormley, on the Greek archaeological island of Delos and its Museum.

-This project, SIGHT by the renowned sculptor marks the first time that an artist will take over the archaeological site of Delos since the mythological island was inhabited over 5,000 years ago and is the first time a contemporary art installation has been unanimously approved by the Greek Archaeological Council to take place in Delos.
+This is the first time, since the island was inhabited over 5,000 years ago, that the Greek Archaeological Council has unanimously approved a contemporary art installation to take over the mythological and archaeological site.
 SIGHT is specially conceived to resonate with the statuary, temples, squares, vistas and the topography of the island of Delos.

 The island of Delos, a granite rock no more than 5km long and 1.5km wide in the middle of the Cycladic complex of islands in the Aegean, has a past filled with myths, rituals, religions, politics, multiculturalism and trade.
 Delos’s intertwined and contrasting natures, as both holy place and commercial town, combined with its topography and geographical location, made the island a singular and cosmopolitan Hellenistic town.